wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Disaster recovery plans are recovery administrative controls.
    * Job rotation and background checks are <strong>detective administrative controls</strong>.
    <br /><br />

+Resolution  Description
+   * Avoid - The part of the system containing the issue will be cut.
+   * Reduce - Issue will be addressed with bug fixes or redesign to reduce or eliminate threat impact and severity.
+   * Transfer - Issue will be handled by another system or team.
+   * Accept - (without a resolution).
+Based on threat severity.

 DRP (Disaster Recovery Plan) defines "how" is implemented when the emergency occurs and includes the steps to restore functions and systems.
 Includes identification of specific hardware.
 DRP lifecycle phases: